Zackptg5/Wireguard-Pi-Hole-DNSCrypt-Proxy-VPN-Server/README.md

 ## Why not Unbound + Dnscrypt-Proxy?
 * DNSSEC/Security: dnscrypt-proxy enforces dnssec/encrypts dns requests and is what communicates with the outside world.
 Unbound also enforces DNSSEC but since it forwards requests to dnscrypt-proxy, what unbound does here doesn't really matter (dnscrypt-proxy enforces DNSSEC too btw)
 * Privacy: thanks to anonymous relays, dnscrypt-proxy hides your IP so all outgoing dns requests aren't traced back to you.
 Once again, unbound doesn't really help here and has no equivalent function at the time of me writing this
-* You may want unbound for other reasons and so I made this optional
 * Bascially, the addition of anonymized relays negates the need for unbound
 * [See @jedisct1 comment for my reasoning behind unbound/dnscrypt-proxy setup for security/privacy](https://www.reddit.com/r/privacytoolsIO/comments/98ggn4/unbound_recursive_or_dnscrypt/e4h5sre?utm_source=share&utm_medium=web2x&context=3)